-(3) The First Nation may only obtain long-term financing from the First Nations Finance Authority as permitted under its local revenue law and the Act.
+(3) The First Nation may only obtain long-term financing referred to in subsection (2) as permitted under its local revenue law and the Act.

 (4) Money borrowed under subsection (2) may only be used for the purposes permitted under the Act.